Table of Contents

 In the final test, candidates need to demonstrate their ability to combine the skills they have learned and show how they would use them in a real-life scenario.
 As with the SAS course, only around 10% of trainees will complete the training successfully and become an operator.

 Clearly, although many might aspire to join one of these elite units, it not an option for most of them.
 But those who are successful do a vital job and are highly respected for the work they do.
+And Could you make it through SAS or Delta Force training is fully upon you.
+Your overall fitness and overall mental strength are the only things you need to fight with.

 Surviving that selection will give you an experience for a lifetime.
 And those who experience being part of some elite special unit will be part of brotherhood for life.
 Being a member of Delta or the SAS means that you are one of the best modern warriors on the planet.